solid-o/docs/alternatives.md

 API Platform is _not that modular_: all its components are packaged in one single library and it is nearly impossible to install only the used components.

-It also has some good features such as **jsonld** support and **graphql**, but they are major drawbacks when working with multiple applications or microservices as the application do not know anything about the other services’ resources.
+It also has some good features such as **jsonld** support and **graphql**, but in its implementation there are some major drawbacks working in a domain with multiple services, for example referencing their identifiers but not being able to expose their schemas natively.
+There are multiple solutions to workaround this but it's quite a bit of additional effort at the moment of writing.

 ## Laminas API Tools